Marketing Manager at Tidyco Limited.

 There is a multitude of industry support available for SMEs, all on-hand to offer guidance, training as well as lucratively beneficial networking events.

 Tidyco personally values engagement with Rail Forum East Midlands (RFEM), Rail Alliance, Department for International Trade (DIT), East Midlands Chamber of Commerce and Marketing Derby, to name but a few.
-These organisations have truly supported the organisation in its endeavours and have opened channels of open communication to larger companies within the rail industry.
+These organisations have truly supported the company in its endeavours and continue to truly open channels of wider communication to larger companies within the rail industry.

 Highly credible too, is the opportunity to ascertain certification with the UK manufacturers’ organisation EEF through Rail Alliance membership.